 Say: Today we’re going to learn that Jesus died.
 But we’re also going to learn that Jesus came back to life so we can live forever!
 When you believe in Jesus, you can know for sure that you’ll live in heaven with Jesus forever.
 That’s something to look forward to!

 Tell kids about something you’re looking forward to in the next month or so.

-Have kids form pairs and tell their partners about something they’re looking forward to in the next month or so.
+Have kids tell about something they’re looking forward to in the next month or so.

 Open a Bible to Matthew 27, and say: Today is Easter!
 It’s a day to celebrate that we can look forward to living forever in heaven because Jesus is alive!
 Let’s learn more about Jesus’ death and resurrection from the Bible.
 The Bible is a very special book that helps us know God.
 One of the ways God talks to us is through the Bible.
 God is ready to talk to you right now.
 So let’s listen and talk with God.

 Pray, thanking Jesus for coming back to life so we can live forever.

 High-Energy Easter Game: On a Roll Relay (10 Minutes)